balibata/FictionGenerator/README.md

 The model has been modified from a standard transformer in the following ways:

-It uses FlashAttention
+- It uses FlashAttention
-It uses ALiBi (Attention with Linear Biases) and does not use positional embeddings It does not use biases
+- It uses ALiBi (Attention with Linear Biases) and does not use positional embeddings
-Datasets:
+- It does not use biases

+**Datasets: **
-- dell-research-harvard/AmericanStories
+**- dell-research-harvard/AmericanStories
-- the_pile_books3 (Unavailable now due to reported copyright infringement)
+- the_pile_books3 (Unavailable now due to reported copyright infringement)**
 ## Demo

 ## Limitations and Critical Analysis